turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 Heroku is a cloud hosting platform focused on serving developers.
 Before you can get your application up and running we should discuss how the platform works.

-[TODO: create drawings for presentation, asked Schneems if there are existing assets] [TODO: Copyedits, Readthrough from Schneems?]

 ## High Level

 The Heroku platform supports applications written in Ruby, Node.js, Java, Python, Clojure, and Scala.
 It falls in the domain of "Platform as a Service" (PaaS), allowing developers to focus on building their application while the platform deals with the intricacies of servers and deployment.